PlatformStories/chip-from-vrt/README.md

 # chip-from-vrt

-A GBDX task for generating AOI chips from a group of images in an S3 location using [the GDAL virtual format](http://www.gdal.org/gdal_vrttut.html) (vrt).
+A GBDX task for generating AOI chips from a group of images on S3 using [the GDAL virtual format](http://www.gdal.org/gdal_vrttut.html) (vrt).
 The images can be individual strips or the tiles of a FLAME mosaic.
 By creating a vrt that points to the remote locations of the imagery, the task can extract pixel data from any number of images without having to mount the entire image to the worker node, thus reducing overhead and bypassing disc space limitations.
 AOIs are provided in a geojson file.
 Chips are saved to a user defined S3 location along with a reference geojson (ref.geojson), which contains the AOIs that were chipped out.
 Note that ref.geojson will not contain AOIs from the input geojson that failed to be extracted from the imagery.
 If there is spatial overlap between images, the chip is retrieved from the last image to be listed on the imagery input.